apache/trafficserver/doc/developer-guide/documentation/ts-markup.en.rst

 Types
 =====

-Data types are documented using the standard ``:c:type:`` markup provided by Sphinx.
+Data types are documented using the standard ``:cpp:type:`` markup provided by Sphinx.
 Types provided by the C API should be documented in ``doc/developer-guide/api/types/``